János Áder

-János Áder ([ˈjaːnoʃ ˈaːdɛr]; born 9 May 1959) is a Hungarian politician and lawyer who served as President of Hungary from 2012 to 2022.
+János Áder ([ˈjaːnoʃ ˈaːdɛr]; born 9 May 1959), is a Hungarian politician and lawyer who served as President of Hungary from 2012 to 2022.
 He is a long-time politician of the right-wing Fidesz.
 As a representative of his party, he took part in the Hungarian Round Table Talks during the end of communism in Hungary in 1989.
 He was a member of the National Assembly of Hungary from 1990 to 2009 and served as its speaker from 1998 to 2002.
 He temporarily presided the Fidesz between 2002 and 2003.
 He served as leader of the Fidesz parliamentary group between 2002 and 2006.

 Áder was elected a MEP during the 2009 European Parliament election.
 He functioned as Deputy Chairman of the European Parliament Committee on the Environment, Public Health and Food Safety from January to May 2012. Áder became President of Hungary, after his predecessor Pál Schmitt resigned due to a plagiarism controversy.
 Since Árpád Göncz, János Áder was the first head of state, who was re-elected and able to complete two terms.
 He was ineligible to run for a third term.
 He was succeeded by fellow Fidesz politician Katalin Novák.

 Life and career

-János Áder was born into a Roman Catholic family in the small town of Csorna in Győr-Moson-Sopron County, the son of shop assistant János Áder, Sr. (1932–1980) and accountant Terézia Szabó (b.
-1936), who worked for the local hospital and retired from there as deputy director for financial affairs. Áder grew up in his hometown and completed his elementary studies there.
+János Áder was born into a Roman Catholic family in the small town of Csorna in Győr-Moson-Sopron County, the son of shop assistant János Áder, Sr. (1932–1980) and accountant Terézia Szabó (born 1938), who worked for the local hospital and retired from there as deputy director for financial affairs. Áder grew up in his hometown and completed his elementary studies there.
 Beginning in 1978, he studied law for five years at the faculty of Law and Political Sciences at Eötvös Loránd University in Budapest.
 From 1986 to 1990, he was a research fellow at the Hungarian Academy of Sciences' Sociological Research Institute.

 By the late 1980s, Áder had joined the nascent Fidesz, a liberal-democratic party at the time, serving as a party legal expert.
 He became a member of the Opposition Round Table talks that negotiated an end to single-party rule in Hungary in 1989.

 Áder began his national political career during this transition to democracy, serving as the leader of Fidesz's national campaigns during the 1990 and 1994 parliamentary elections and as an MP from 1990 to 2009.
 During his twelve-year parliamentary tenure Áder served in a variety of leadership roles.
 From 9 September 1997 to 17 June 1998 he served as Deputy Speaker of the National Assembly, and, during the first Orbán government (18 June 1998 – 15 May 2002), as Speaker of the National Assembly.
 With Fidesz in opposition after the 2002 election, Áder led the Fidesz caucus opposition.